Low-Overhead CSI Prediction via Gaussian Process Regression: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{assive} multiple-input multiple-output (MIMO) systems are expected to play a pivotal role in 6G wireless networks, offering enhanced spectral efficiency, spatial multiplexing, and beamforming capabilities~\cite{Nandana_white}.
-These gains, however, rely on accurate channel state information (CSI).
-The pilot overhead required by classical estimators, such as least squares (LS) and minimum mean square error (MMSE), scales unfavorably with the number of transmit antennas~\cite{Emil2024}.
-Compressed sensing techniques reduce this burden by exploiting channel sparsity, though they suffer from power leakage due to off-grid points~\cite{Matrix_Completion_Zhiwei2025, Signal_Recovery_2010}.
-Low-rank matrix completion further mitigates overhead through methods like nuclear-norm minimization or the alternating direction method of multipliers~\cite{ADMM_algo_Sig_letter_2018}, including extensions with subgradient descent and joint nuclear- and $\ell_1$-norm formulations~\cite{Matrix_Completion_Zhiwei2025}.
+\IEEEPARstart{M}{assive} multiple‐input multiple‐output (MIMO) systems are expected to play a pivotal role in 6G wireless networks, but their promised gains rely on accurate channel state information (CSI)~\cite{Nandana_white}.
+The pilot overhead required by classical estimators, such as least squares (LS) and minimum mean squared error (MMSE), scales unfavorably with the number of transmit antennas~\cite{Matrix_Completion_Zhiwei2025}.
+Compressed sensing (CS) techniques reduce this burden by exploiting channel sparsity, though they suffer from power leakage due to off-grid points~\cite{Matrix_Completion_Zhiwei2025, Signal_Recovery_2010}.
+For instance, low-rank matrix completion mitigates overhead through methods like nuclear-norm minimization or the alternating direction method of multipliers~\cite{ADMM_algo_Sig_letter_2018}, including extensions with subgradient descent and joint nuclear- and $\ell_1$-norm formulations~\cite{Matrix_Completion_Zhiwei2025}.
 However, these approaches are sensitive to rank errors, noise, and violations of low-rank assumptions in rich-scattering environments.